prediagnose/PrediagnoseAppInfo/README.md

 Azure Monitoring: https://docs.microsoft.com/en-us/azure/security/fundamentals/infrastructure-monitoring

 #### *Backup*
-PreDiagnose does not store and will not keep any backup of the data.
-It is the sole responsibility of the customer to store the measuring output and ensure its security
+ It is the sole responsibility of the customer to store the measuring output and ensure its security.
+ PreDiagnose will store only the data that is generated during a measurement session will be sent to our server for analysis.
+All data, including the test type and sample ID provided by the customer, will be stored on our server.
+The data will be used to improve our software and provide better service.

 #### *Other safety measure*
 Appendix A includes a specification of the other safety measures implemented in the system, protection of the customer's/users' data, encryption, use of logins/passwords, digital signature, firewall and antivirus applications etc.